salmanulfariskk/BidSync/README.md

-# ProBid - Project Bidding & Management System
+# BidSync - Project Bidding & Management System

 ProBid is a comprehensive platform that connects buyers and sellers through a project bidding system.
 Buyers can post projects, sellers can place bids, and both parties can collaborate through project completion.